 See "Graduation Procedures" concerning double major graduation policies.

 Students may complete a second major any time after graduation by registering as a non-degree candidate through the Admissions office.
-Once the requirements for the major are complete, their departmental advisor must submit an on-line Major/Minor Release form to the Academic Auditors so the second major can be added to the student's transcript.
-Students may not add, complete, or declare a minor after graduation, or change a minor into a major.
+Once the requirements for the major are complete, their department advisor must submit an on-line Major/Minor Release form to the Academic Auditors so the second major can be added to the student's transcript.
+Students may not add, complete, or declare a minor after graduation.
 They also may not change their degree (e.g., A.B. to B.S.) after graduation.

 Honors majors are described under the relevant departmental listings.
 Candidates for graduation with Honors must perform very well in courses and also demonstrate ability in original thesis work, and, in some majors, pass a comprehensive examination.
 Effective in Fall 2004, students graduating with an Honors plan are required to earn an overall GPA of 3.4.
 Individual departments may have higher GPA requirements for courses in the major.
 Check Honors plan guidelines in individual departments..